SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

   2. Rate Limiting: Monthly data quotas on cellular networks can be easily exceeded by video streaming, in particular, if the client chooses excessively high quality or routinely abandons watching videos that were downloaded.
 The network can assist the client by informing the client of the network's bandwidth policy.

-## Tolerance to Delay {#delay}

-Some packets of a media flow (UDP 4-tuple) can tolerate more delay over the wire than others (e.g., packets carrying live media frames require very low latency while packets carrying a background image for augmented reality can tolerate more delay).
-As with per-packet priority in {{relative-priority}}, the application server can decide on the metadata values that provide the best handling for the packets of the transport flow and may not necessarily reflect the exact delay tolerance values that allow an on-path observer to perform traffic analysis.

-    Requirements:

-    REQ-PACKET-DELAY: Metadata to indicate whether the packet can tolerate delay.

 # Extended Operational Considerations